By Marcin Wojtyczka

 - Put out an anchor and wait for the tide to rise unless a strong onshore wind is blowing, in which case you must call for help.
 A grounded boat should be allowed to lie on the side away from the water otherwise she may be flooded by the incoming tide

-- If needed use a Pan Pan call (or Mayday in case of imminent danger) on the VHF radio, advising the coastguard of your problem.
+- If needing to use a Pan Pan call (or Mayday in case of imminent danger) on the VHF radio, advise the coastguard of your problem.
 Be wary in accepting offers of professional assistance to tow the boat off unless there is a need and an agreement has been made under insurance terms or a specified fee.
 As this is deemed to be salvage and maritime laws concerning salvage stipulate how much of the yacht’s value the salvage vessel can claim.
-At best make a contact with the boat insurer
+At best make contact with the boat insurer

-- Don’t force a bot when towing and be cautious when pulling her off backward (the rudder might break)
+- Don’t force a bot when towing and be cautious when pulling her off backwards (the rudder might break)

 Towing